Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Diffusion Models and Dense Associative Memories

-where $\beta$ is the inverse ``temperature'', which controls the steepness of the energy landscape around memories $\boldsymbol{\xi}^\mu$.
-A direct comparison of the energy formulas (\ref{eq:energy-diffusion}) and (\ref{eq:DenseAM}) highlights a close connection between these two frameworks.
-Specifically, the data points in the diffusion model framework play the role of memories in the associative memory formulation.
-The variance of the noise added during the forward diffusion process (\ref{eqn:forward_sde}) plays the role of the effective temperature $\beta^{-1}$.
-Finally, the reverse denoising process (\ref{eqn:backward_sde}) corresponds to memory retrieval dynamics \cite{hoover2023memory,ambrogioni2023search}.
+A direct comparison of Eqs. (\ref{eq:energy-diffusion}) and (\ref{eq:DenseAM}) highlights a close connection between these two seemingly different frameworks.
+Specifically, the data points $\boldsymbol{\xi}^\mu$ in the DM framework play the role of memories in the AM formulation.
+The variance of the noise added during the forward process (\ref{eqn:forward_sde}) plays the role of the effective temperature $\beta^{-1}$ (which controls the separation of memories), while the reverse process (\ref{eqn:backward_sde}) corresponds to memory retrieval dynamics \cite{hoover2023memory,ambrogioni2023search}.

+For a single data point $\boldsymbol{\xi}^1$ or $K = 1$, Eq. (\ref{eq:DenseAM}) has a single local minimum at that stored pattern, where the shape of this energy landscape is independent of the value of $\beta$.
+This is an example of a memorized state.
+In contrast, for $K = 2$, there are several possibilities.
+The energy landscape has two local minima when $\beta\rightarrow\infty$ is large.
+But, for finite values of $\beta$, there exist configurations of patterns such that Eq. (\ref{eq:DenseAM}) has only one local minimum:

+such that $\boldsymbol{\eta}\neq\boldsymbol{\xi}^1$ and $\boldsymbol{\eta}\neq\boldsymbol{\xi}^2$.
+This is an example of a \textit{spurious state}.
+Such states are ubiquitous in AM models, when the amount of training data (memories) crosses the critical memory storage capacity of the model (which depends on the correlations between the training data points).
+Thus, the following question can be posed: \textit{Is it possible to observe spurious states in DMs trained using score matching objective when the energy landscape is modeled by the score-predicting neural network?}